 The maximum distance is about 15 meters in most cases, though this may vary somewhat based on factors like the local climate, and whether it’s a cooling-only system or heating AND cooling.

 You can purchase either the outdoor or indoor units individually, but you need both for them to work.
 The indoor unit passes the warm indoor air over refrigerant-filled tubes to cool it and then blows it into the room.
-This process causes the refrigerant to expand, where it is then cycled through the refrigerant lines to the outdoor unit.
-The outdoor unit then disperses the heat from the refrigerant and compresses it, before sending it back to the indoor unit where the cycle continues.
+This process causes the refrigerant to vaporize, where it is then cycled through the refrigerant lines to the outdoor unit.
+The outdoor unit then compresses the refrigerant and removes its heat before sending it back to the indoor unit where the cycle continues.
 So both components are required for a functioning cooling system.